My name is Patrick Honner. I teach mathematics at Brooklyn Technical High School, a large, public, specialized high

 As a NYC public school teacher I have taught everything from Introductory Algebra to Multivariable Calculus.
 I mentor student research in mathematics, and I am actively involved in extracurricular mathematics programs both in my school and around New York City.

 Math research is an instructional focus of mine.
 Independent, investigative, mathematical research projects can be crafted by and for students at all levels of knowledge, in all areas of interest.
 A primary objective of MrHonner.com is to exhibit the math all around us in order to stimulate question-posing and hypothesizing.
 These are the first steps in structuring a good mathematical investigation.

 I am a three-time recipient of Math For America‘s Master Teacher Fellowship, and I am active in MfA’s professional community.

 I was named runner-up for the inaugural Rosenthal Prize for Innovation in Mathematics Teaching, presented by the Museum of Mathematics.

-I received the 2010 Sloan Award for Excellence in Teaching Science and Mathematics.
+I am a recipient of the Sloan Award for Excellence in Teaching Science and Mathematics.
 The Fund for the City of New York, which presents the award, has been recognizing public service in New York City for the past 30 years.